platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 <!-- Hint to "Fail fast" philosophy?" -->

-CI is a development practise where developers integrate code into a shared repository frequently, ideally several times a day, but at least on every `git push` to a repository.
+CI is a development practice where developers integrate code into a shared repository frequently, ideally several times a day, but at least on every `git push` to a repository.
 Each integration is then verified by an automated build and automated tests to detect errors as quickly as possible; the frequent and automated check reduce the risk of accumulating errors.
 SCM services like GitLab or GitHub provide such automated integrations, called "Actions" on GitHub, but there are many CI tools available outside the comprehensive SCM services, such as Circle CI[^circleci].
 CD is often triggered after the CI ends with success.
 In this automation, the products of a modeling software can be provisioned, such as a complete binary package for download, an updated and nicely formatted documentation, or a suite of simulation results and their statistical evalution, for example.
 CD often interacts with other external services to update web pages, to upload to package repositories, or to submit to an archiving service.